craigtaub/cjs-mustache-template-compiler/README.md

-# Mustache CJS Compiler
+# Example app using CJS Mustache Compiler

-Simple solution for compiling mustache templates into CommonJS Module for server-side or (via browserify) client-side use.
-Builds them into pre-compiled templates.
 Browserify handles converting CJS into Vanilla JS and builds it into bundle.
 Universal ES6 (client + server side).